 So, the storyboarders, scriptwriters, animators, and voice-over artists all need to work harmoniously to create an interesting enough experience.

 A great animation ad does not age with time.
 Think Tom and Jerry.
-Generations of human beings have consumed this cartoon and still find them enjoyable to date.
+Generations of humans have consumed this cartoon and still find them enjoyable to date.

-An effective work of animation hits home every time it is consumed.
-In animated ads, timelessness can be achieved by making use of the universal emotions that humans have been feeling and will keep on feeling till eternity.
+An effective work of animation hits home every time it’s consumed.
+In animation advertisements, timelessness can be achieved by making use of the universal emotions that humans have felt and will keep on feeling till eternity.

 While the attractiveness of rational appeals is subject to human circumstances, emotional appeals like love, happiness, and humor seldom become obsolete.